AdobeDocs/commerce-frontend-core/src/pages/ui-components/wysiwyg/add-custom-editor.md

 ## Step 4.
 Load editor library

-After loading, modifying, and merging all configurations, Magento serializes the result into a JSON object and passes it to the UI component.
+After loading, modifying, and merging all configurations, the application serializes the result into a JSON object and passes it to the UI component.

 In your module's `view/base/requirejs-config.js` file, add a shim configuration entry for your editor in order to have RequireJS load it correctly.